StefxM/web-sprint-challenge-advanced-react/README.md

 constructor- without this method we cant use state in the component, componentwillunmount removes the component from the screen, render is required in a class component and returns whatever follows.

-4.Define stateful logic. - Any code that uses state like hooks
+4.Define stateful logic. - Any code that uses state and is built into a component; can be a function that handles a click event or toggle state .

 5.Describe how to test a React component with React Testing Library. we use the flow of arrange,act and assert. with rendering of the app and comparing it to the component